On the Capacity and Depth of Compact Surfaces

-Using Theorems \ref{7} and \ref{13} the following result can be easily concluded. \begin{corollary} The depth of orientable compact surfaces of genus $g \geq 0$ is $g+2$.
-Moreover the depth of non-orientable compact surfaces of genus $g \geq 1$ is $[\frac{g}{2}]+2$. \end{corollary}
+Using Theorems \ref{7} and \ref{13} the following result can be easily concluded. \begin{cor} The depth of orientable compact surfaces of genus $g \geq 0$ is $g+2$.
+Moreover, the depth of non-orientable compact surfaces of genus $g \geq 1$ is $[\frac{g}{2}]+2$. \end{cor}